Iconic hotel located on a private tidal island in South DevonBook

 From £196.60 pppn for a 5 night stay, to £282.50 pppn for a 1 night stay

 Stay Sun 25th, Mon 26th, Tue 27th February and receive :

 * Applies to arrivals on the date only

 Stay in a Cosy Double room and receive:

-- ½ bottle of champagne in the room for your arrival (value £36)
+- Chilled half bottle of Champagne in the room on arrival (value £36)

 There are 5 special offers to choose from for this hotel.

 - Famous 1930s Art Deco retreat

 Overlooking Bigbury On Sea and Bantham Beaches